ishwarrimal/frontend-interview-preps/README.md

 # Contributing Guide

-Currently accepting contributions only for following:
+Currently accepting contributions only for the following:

 1. Typo fix.
 2. Fix in the existing code, if there is a bug.